nejat-sultan/financial-analytics/README.md

 - Topic Modeling: Identify common topics and keywords in news articles.
 - Time Series Analysis: Investigate trends in publication frequency over time.
 - Publisher Analysis: Identify which publishers contribute the most articles and their impact on sentiment.
+- Quantitative Analysis using Pynance and TA-Lib: Analyze stock price data using technical indicators for financial insights.

-The analysis is conducted using Python and relevant libraries for natural language processing (NLP) and data analysis.
+The analysis is conducted using Python and relevant libraries for natural language processing (NLP), data analysis, and financial market indicators.

 # Features